 A supplier scorecard is an essential tool that measures a supplier’s performance against specific metrics.
 It is used by both small and large businesses to manage and keep track of their supplier performance.

 Most businesses are looking for ways to improve their bottom line by finding ways to reduce costs, while maintaining or improving quality.

 To accomplish this, finance teams need to have visibility in their vendor or supplier catalogue, allowing them to identify areas of opportunity and track progress over time.
 An excellent way to achieve this is through a streamlined supplier performance management (SPM) process that includes the use of supplier scorecards.

 Let’s take a look at what a supplier scorecard is, the benefits of having one, how to create one for your organization, and the best practices in vendor management.

 What Is a Supplier Scorecard?

-A supplier scorecard, also called a vendor scorecard, is a document or software application that captures and tracks data related to the performance of your suppliers.
+A supplier scorecard, also called a vendor scorecard, is a document used by businesses to rate the performance of their vendors or suppliers.